Here are some quick, easy ways to keep traffic circulating to your blog while you actively participate online. Enjoy!

 5. Tweet your individual post links.

-Twitter is one of the few digital marketing channels where repeat tweets for a link aren’t discouraged.
+Though Twitter cracked down this year on duplicating exact tweets, it is still one of the few digital marketing channels where resharing links aren’t discouraged.
 If you’re an active Twitter user, you can really play with this amidst sharing other content.
 Experiment with your verbiage, and see what gets the most hits!

 6. Ask your Twitter connections to Retweet your link.